TIMELINE-The impact of the national security law on Hong Kong | Law-Order

 March 13: G7 expresses "grave concerns" over electoral changes in Hong Kong.
 March 22: Eight of the 12 people arrested by China at sea in August 2020 arrive back in the city after serving their sentence in Shenzhen for illegal border crossing and are immediately detained on charges related to the 2019 protests.

 April 8: Activist Nathan Law says he has been granted political asylum in Britain.
-April 13: Carrie Lam announces further changes to the electoral system, including redrawing geographical constituencies and criminalizing calls for blank protest ballots.
+April 13: Carrie Lam announces further changes to the electoral system, including redrawing of geographical constituencies and criminalising calls for blank protest ballots.

-April 28: Lawmakers pass an immigration bill that lawyers, diplomats, and rights groups warn gives authorities unlimited power to ban residents and others from entering and leaving Hong Kong.
-May 6: Activist Joshua Wong gave a further 10 months in jail for participating in an unauthorized assembly on June 4, 2020, to commemorate the 1989 crackdown on protesters in and around Beijing's Tiananmen Square.
+April 28: Lawmakers pass an immigration bill that lawyers, diplomats and rights groups warn gives authorities unlimited power to ban residents and others from entering and leaving Hong Kong.
+May 6: Activist Joshua Wong given a further 10 months in jail for participating in an unauthorised assembly on June 4, 2020, to commemorate the 1989 crackdown on protesters in and around Beijing's Tiananmen Square.

 May 14: The Security Bureau freezes Jimmy Lai's assets, citing national security reasons.
 May 20: A court denies a jury trial to the first person charged under the national security law.

-May 28: Jimmy Lai is given a new prison sentence of 14 months over his role in an unauthorized assembly on Oct.
+May 28: Jimmy Lai is given a new prison sentence of 14 months over his role in an unauthorised assembly on Oct.
 1, 2019.
 Part of the new sentence will be served consecutively, meaning Lai's sentences so far add up to 20 months.
 Nine other defendants were sentenced to up to 18 months.
-May 31: The 47 activists are back in court.
+May 31: The 47 activists mentioned in court.
+They are due to return on July 8.

+June 4: Police arrest activist Chow Hang Tung, vice-chairwoman of the group which organises annual vigils for the Tiananmen victims.
+(Compiled by Karishma Singh and Sharon Abratique; Editing by Raju Gopalakrishnan and Gerry Doyle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)